fnsvalue-git/Web-BSASampleAppForChallenge/docs/android/user/register.md

 |------|---|---|
 |rtCode|0|Result code|
 |rtMsg|String|Result message|

-When the registration information duplication API will being called successfully, if there is no duplication, the `rtCode` will be `0`.
-Otherwise, if there is a duplication, the `rtCode` will be `2019`.
+When the API call to check registered information uniqueness is successful and there is no duplicate value, the `rtCode` will be `0` and if not, the `rtCode` will be `2019`.

 ### ErrorResult
 |Key|Value|Description|
 |------|---|---|
 |errorCode|0|Error code|

-When we fail to call this API, we will receive an `errorCode`, which can be as follows.
+If API call fails, the user will receive an `errorCode`.

 ---

 ## GCCS Registration
-As for GCCS registration request, please use the `registerClientUser()` function from `GuardianSdk` to call the API.
+Use `registerClientUser()` from `GuardianSdk` to call the API that can handle GCCS registration request.
-We will proceed the membership registration with the website ID (accountId) to be integrated with the user information.
+User registration will be done with website ID(account ID) that is integrated with the user information.

 ### Parameter
 |Key|Value|Description|
 |------|---|---|